Your contact

 Valérie KEROS GORINI

-The Benelux International Desk provides support for the Group’s business clients in Belgium by drawing on the Group’s own entities and local frontline partner bank with a significant network of offices spread across the region.
+The International Desk Benelux provides support to the Group’s corporate clients in Belgium, relying on the Group’s entities and a leading local partner bank with a large network of branches throughout the country.

-For non-banking matters, the International Desk offers the support of local offices (legal/tax advice, aid in establishing businesses, recovery) and its partners as well as expertise in business internationalisation.
+For the non-banking sector, the International Desk offers the support of local firms (legal/tax advice, assistance in the creation of companies, collections) and its leading partners in the internationalisation of companies.

 General Information

-With a central position in Europe and well-developed infrastructure (the Port of Antwerp is the 2nd largest in Europe), Belgium, although a country that is small in size, is an important country for French businesses, which export to and invest in the country’s three regions on a significant scale.
+With a central position in Europe and developed infrastructure (port of Antwerp – 2nd in Europe), Belgium, although a small country by size, is a big country for French companies that export massively and invest in the three regions that make it up.

-The proximity of Belgium to France makes this a good country for testing your offers, particularly for first-time exporters.
-Nevertheless, it is important not to approach the Belgian market as if it were simply an extension of the French market.
-Belgium is a demanding market with different commercial behaviours than those practised in France.
-Selling in Belgium still means you are exporting to a foreign market and it is necessary to adapt your strategy, products, and labelling, etc. This particularly applies to Flanders, where the market potential is often greater than the other regions and where your business approach must be differentiated from that adopted for Wallonia.
+Belgium's proximity to France makes this country a good market to test its offer, especially for first-time exporters.
+However, the Belgian market should not be approached as a mere extension of the French market.
+Belgium is a demanding market where commercial behaviours differ from those practised in France.
+Selling in Belgium remains an export approach and it is necessary to adapt its strategy, its products, its labelling, etc., especially since it is in Flanders, the Dutch-speaking region, that the potential is often the most important.
+The approach of Flanders must be differentiated from that adopted for Wallonia.

-The area around Brussels, considered as “neutral ground” by both the Flemish and Walloons, offers the easiest option for setting up a branch.
-There, for example, accounting can be carried out in French, which would not be possible in Flanders.
+The Brussels region, considered as “neutral ground” by the Flemish and the Walloons, is the one that most easily allows the establishment of a subsidiary.
+Accounting, for example, could be kept in French; this would not be possible in Flanders.

 Means of Payment & Banking Specificities

-The down payment on order, which has developed with the crisis, is possible.
+The payment of advance to the order, which developed with the crisis, is possible.

-SWIFT and SEPA transfers are the most common payment methods.
-With the SEPA SDD payments can also be made via direct debit.
+SWIFT and SEPA credit transfers are the most widely used payment methods.
+With SEPA SDD, payments are also made by direct debit.

-Cheques are hardly used at all and the fees imposed on them are often deterrents.
+Checks are very little used and their pricing is often a deterrent.
 The promissory note is not used.
-However, it is possible to use the endorsed bill of exchange in international transactions.
+On the other hand, it is possible to use the approved bill of exchange in international transactions.

-It is also possible to secure transactions by using a L/C, bank guarantees or credit insurance.
+It is also possible to secure transactions using LC, bank guarantees, or credit insurance.

 Find out more